-- 1. Identify assessment areas.
-Assessment areas should be delineated on the map(s) of areas (e.g., PLUs).
-Areas should be identified on the map(s) using a unique ID or other label, which should also be used on the data collection form and/or tracking spreadsheet. - 2.
-Confirm timing falls directly before control measure implementation and does not follow a significant rainfall event. - 3.
+- 1. Identify Assessment Areas.
+Assessment areas should be delineated on a map.
+Areas should be identified on the map using a unique ID or other label, which should also be used on the data collection form and/or tracking spreadsheet.
+Targeted roads should be split into segments varying from approximately 200 to 600 meters in length.
+It is best if segments are divided at intersections or other features that are easily recognizable while driving.
+These segments could be established in the office before the assessment, or in the field during the first assessment.
+This allows the assessor to split the road by trash generation level observed in addition to other features such as intersections. - 2.
+Confirm timing falls directly before reoccurring control measure implementation and does not follow a significant rainfall event. - 3.
 Assemble equipment needed to conduct the assessment including the data collection form and map(s) delineating the assessment area (see Appendix B). - 4.
 Review trash condition category definitions presented in Table 1 (also included on the data collection form) and photo examples in Appendix A. - 5.
-After arriving at the assessment area, safely walk at a normal pace on the sidewalk from one end of the area to the other.
-Team members should discuss their observations as they walk. - 6.
-Carefully look for trash deposited in the assessment area.
-The width of the assessment area extends from the center line of the road (or middle of the median) to back of the sidewalk, and includes all portions of the public right-of-way that could reach the stormwater drainage system, including but not limited to the median, street, gutter, curb, sidewalk, back of sidewalk, and vegetated areas (e.g., grass, bushes, and tree wells).
-Also, include any trash observed on lands adjacent to sidewalk/street that could theoretically reach the stormwater conveyance system, if there are no obstructions such as a building or fence that would prevent trash from being transported to the system. - 7.
-If desired, note sources of trash on the data collection form.
-If the source of the observed trash is evident and may require the attention of municipal staff, mark the source in section III of the data collection form and the location on the map as needed. - 8.
-Take one to three photographs per assessment area to document observed trash conditions.
-A photograph should be taken for each trash category present in the assessment area, and the photographs should depict an equal area of road and sidewalk.
-If possible, assign a tag to each photograph that specifies the date and site ID for the assessment.
-Photographs of trash sources or other items of interest are optional.
-Identify photos in section II of the data collection form and record the particular camera used (if different cameras are regularly used for assessments). - 9.
-If, based on the observations made during the assessment, there is a significant difference in the trash generation category within the assessment area, define a new assessment area on the map and complete a new data collection form. - 10.
-Team members may individually choose a trash generation category initially, but must collectively agree on the appropriate trash generation category to assign to the area.
-Mark the category observed in section II on the data collection form and/or on the field map.
-While recording information on the data collection form, take time to write legibly.
-Errors can arise due to numbers in dates and photograph IDs being misread when the data are entered into the OVTA web application.
-Additionally, record the full names of each field crew member that participated in the assessment so that they may be consulted if discrepancies with the assessment data are found.
+Conduct Photography-Based Assessments.
+Conduct assessments using a high definition digital camera and a window mount to hold the device steady.
+Camera specifications should include a wide field of view, fast shutter speed, and an internal GPS to georeference the photos taken.
+The camera should be mounted to the passenger-side window to maintain a steady shot and keep a consistent angle between photographs.
+The camera should be aimed perpendicular to the car or slightly forward to capture a wider area, if necessary.
+Photographs should be taken approximately every 100 meters (e.g., 16 photographs per mile) on each side of the road.
+The vehicle should be driven at no more than 65 mph, although less than 35 mph is preferred to reduce the blurriness of the photos. - 6.
+Evaluate Trash Deposited in the Assessment Area.
+In parallel to the photography-based methods, the passenger in the car should also conduct an OVTA of each roadway segment and record the results.
+The width of the assessment area extends from the center line of the road (or middle of the median) to back of the sidewalk, and includes all portions of the public right-of-way that drain to the stormwater conveyance system, including but not limited to the median, street, gutter, curb, sidewalk, back of sidewalk, and vegetated areas (e.g., grass, bushes, and tree wells).
+Also, include any trash observed on lands adjacent to sidewalk/street that could theoretically reach the stormwater conveyance system if there are no obstructions such as a building or fence that would prevent trash from being transported to the system. - 7.
+Record the Trash Level on the Map.
+The passenger should have a series of forms/maps that clearly designate the road segments, but do not illustrate baseline trash generation levels or OVTA scores from previous assessments.
+Using a permanent marker, the assessor should write an OVTA score directly on the form/map after assessing each segment.
+While recording information on the form/map, the assessor should take time to write legibly.
+Errors can arise due to handwriting being misread when the data are processed digitally.
+Additionally, the assessor should record the full names of each field crew member present